 In addition to the management fees, the Fund is required to pay incentive fees.
-Incentive fees are estimated and accrued during the year such that the net asset value per unit reflects such accrual.
-A separate incentive fee is calculated for each series of units offered by the Fund.
 The incentive fees are accrued weekly and payable within 30 days after December 31.
-For purposes of calculating the incentive fees, the high water mark for the Fund is determined in accordance with the offering memorandum.
+For purposes of calculating the incentive fees, the high water mark for Fund is determined in accordance with the offering memorandum.
+The incentive fee payable by the Fund is shown in "Incentive fee payable", as applicable, in the Statements of Financial Position.
+The Fund may pay incentive fees as follows:

-The Fund is required to pay to the Manager an annual incentive fee equal to (a) 20% of the amount by which the net asset value per unit on the last valuation day of such calendar year (before giving effect to any distributions by the Fund since the high water mark and adjusted to exclude the accrual of the incentive fee during the calendar year) exceeds 103% of the high water mark, multiplied by (b) the average number of units of that series outstanding during such calendar year.
+• The Fund is required to pay to the Manager an annual incentive fee equal to (a) 20% of the amount by which the net asset value per unit on the last valuation day of such calendar year (before giving effect to any distributions by the Fund since the high water mark and adjusted to exclude the accrual of the incentive fee during the calendar year) exceeds 103% of the high water mark, multiplied by (b) the average number of units of that series outstanding during such calendar year.
 Incentive fees are estimated and accrued during the calendar year such that the net asset value per unit reflects such accrual.
 A separate incentive fee is calculated for each series of units offered by the Fund.
 The Incentive Fee in respect of Series H Units and Series FH Units is calculated in U.S. dollars.
-For the period ended June 30, 2016, incentive fees, inclusive of sales tax, accrued and payable to the Manager were nil (June 30, 2015 - \$5.8 million).
+As at June 30, 2017, incentive fees, inclusive of sales tax, accrued and payable to the Manager were nil (June 30, 2016 - nil).